- Chart

 Strengths

-- Strong brand recognition
+- Strong global brand recognition and customer loyalty.

 Weaknesses

-- Vulnerability to economic downturns
+- Vulnerability to global economic downturns and travel restrictions.

 Opportunities

-- Increasing demand for leisure travel
+- Increased consumer demand for experiential travel post-pandemic.

 Threats

-- Geopolitical instability
+- Geopolitical instability and terrorism threats.

 Competitors and Market Share